ManoDaSilva/iMet-4_Hardware/README.md

 No echo when commands are typed, but I get an ERR01 whenever I send something.
 After about 20s, the serial interface won't accept any commands.

 # Custom Software
 A good start would be the [STM32 Arduino Core](https://github.com/stm32duino/Arduino_Core_STM32).
 This variant is supported, but it must be added to the boards.txt list.
+I added some basic scripts [in this repository](https://github.com/ManoDaSilva/iMet-4_Software), feel free to contribute :)